owenlamont/home/docs/blog/posts/testing_python_package_in_github.md

 [pytest.yml](https://github.com/owenlamont/uv-secure/blob/main/.github/workflows/pytest.yml)

-I leaned on ChatGPT a lot which was good at suggesting the initial workflow configuration and it helped a lot with diagnosing the action output (by pasting it the workflow yaml and the actual action log output) - but it definitely lead me into some deadends where I needed to research and solve the problem myself (like the proper way to use the create-or-update-comment action).
+I leaned on ChatGPT a lot which was good at suggesting the initial workflow configuration, and it helped a lot with diagnosing the action output (by pasting in the workflow yaml and the actual action log output) - but ChatGPT definitely lead me into some dead ends where I needed to research and solve the problem myself (like the proper way to use the create-or-update-comment action).

 I've definitely found developing GitHub actions/workflows a bit painful as I spam push commits with lots of trial and error until I get them to work right.
 I haven't tried but